-Steven Lyazi is a member of the EFN-USA Board of Advisors in Kampala, Uganda.
+Steven Lyazi is a student and day laborer in Uganda.
 He describes the problems facing people and the environment in Uganda and across much of Africa.
 Many serious problems are rooted in African society and government.
 Other problems are imposed on Africa by environmental activists, western powers and UN agencies dictate what issues are important – and use them to keep us poor and deprived: manmade climate change, no GMO foods, no DDT to prevent malaria, using wind and solar power and never building coal, natural gas or nuclear power plants.
 This is a criminal trick that denies basic rights to affordable energy, jobs and modern living standards.

 Mitchell Damiels, President of Purdue University, former Governor of Indian - "You have a positive duty" to "contest and refute junk science and false claims."
 Two or three decades ago we were all told that we would have starved by now.
 That the world was going to run out of food, there wasn't anything anyone could do about it.
 There are huge threats, impediments, to our climbing the mountain of feeding a world o nine billion fellow humans, but they are not the ones we've known in the past.
 The threat this time is internal.
 It will be a self inflicted wound by anti GMO activists.